Amitkumarracha/SmartDoc-Appointment-System/Smartdoc/README.md

 ## Notes

 - This application uses plain JDBC for database operations without any ORM framework
-- All Spring annotations have been removed to make it a pure Java application

 - The application provides a simple terminal-based menu system for interaction